The original publishing date of today’s article was back on June 23, 2016.

 Enjoy the read and apply these to your own program.

-- Are you looking to learn some push ups to enhance your physical function and help you to build some lean muscle?
+- Do you want to learn some push-up variations to enhance your physical function and help you to build some lean muscle?

-- Are you open to getting out of your comfort zone to challenge yourself with some unique push ups?
+- Are you open to getting out of your comfort zone to challenge yourself with some unique push-up variations?

 There a many push up variations for you to implement to build lean muscle and function.
 Push ups are one of the most powerful exercises you can have in your arsenal of strength movements.
 Let’s face it…push ups are cheap, convenient, challenging and when mastered the variations are almost endless.
 The push up takes a backseat to nobody.
 As far as looking for the most immediate answer to acquiring strength, lean muscle, and efficiency what better exercise is there for your go to than the tried and true push up?